yourealwaysbe/madgresso/README.md

     Receipts: <path to pdf of receipt scans> [default value: don't add receipts]
     Project: <subproject code to override configured default>
+    Comment: <change the comment to override the default>
+    Month: <change the month/year field to override the default>

 Multiple receipts can be specified.
 Setting the project applies to all future claim items, so you can change it mid-file.
+Comment, Month, and Receipts are applied after the expense claim is completed (ctrl-D or EOF).

 Expense item rows are of the three possible formats